 1, page 1-5-2 has been revised.
-The second paragraph has been corrected and now reads as follows: The discussion of BACKKUPBYJOBNR SYSTEM OPTION in "System Software Operational Guide", Volume
+The second paragraph has been corrected and now reads as follows:

 When this option is set, jobs are printed by order of the job number.
 When reset, jobs are printed in reverse order of print quantity.